Jonathan Crane University of Florida

 Biography

-A tropical-fruit crop specialist at UF’s Tropical Research & Education Center in Homestead, Jonathan Crane has studied how hurricanes affect Florida agriculture.
+Jonathan Crane is a tropical-fruit crop specialist at UF’s Tropical Research & Education Center in Homestead and has been with UF since 1987.
+He has studied how hurricanes affect Florida agriculture.
 His research covers damage to fruit crops and to grove infrastructure such as irrigation systems due to high winds and flooding.

 Areas of Expertise